alankent/OrdinaryCartoonMaker/README.md

-Create scene templates by creating a scene in the directory `Assets/Ordinary Cartoon Maker/Templates/Scenes` or `Assets/_LOCAL/Ordinary Cartoon Maker/Templates/Scenes` (I used `_LOCAL` for assets related to the current project).
+Create scene templates by creating a scene in the directory `Assets/Ordinary Cartoon Maker/Templates/Scenes` or `Assets/_LOCAL/Ordinary Cartoon Maker/Templates/Scenes`.

 The "Create Epsiode" button then creates an episode scene file such as `Assets/_LOCAL/Episodes/Episode 1 - Outsider/Episode 1 - Outsider.unity`.
-(I
-use the `Assets/_LOCAL` directory to keep my episode related files separate from other packages imported from the Unity asset store.)
 An empty "master" sequence is then created in the scene.

 ### Part